 A root canal is the pulp-filled cavity in the root of a tooth, containing both nerves and blood vessels.
-When this area of the tooth becomes infected or inflamed, endodontic treatment is needed.
-Performed by an endodontist, this treatment removes the infected tissue in an effort to prevent the infection from spreading and save the natural tooth.
+When this area of the tooth becomes infected or inflamed, endodontic therapy may be needed.
+Performed by a dentist or endodontist, root canal therapy removes the infected tissue in an effort to prevent the infection from spreading and save the natural tooth.

 Standard Endodontic Treatment

-Root canal treatment is the process of removing the infected pulp within the root canal and cleaning the cavity.
-During standard treatment, files are inserted into the canal to remove the infected tissue, and in turn, disinfect the root canals.
-Following this process, a temporary filling is placed in the opening of the canal, and then replaced with a permanent crown at a second appointment.
+Standard endodontic treatment is the process of removing the infected pulp within the root canal and cleaning the cavity.
+During standard root canal treatment (RCT), treatment fluids and files are used to remove the infected tissue, and in turn, disinfect the root canals.
+Following this process, a temporary filling is placed in the opening of the canal, and then replaced with a permanent crown—often during a second or third appointment.

 But, as you see in the infographic below, root canal systems are complex.
-It can be difficult for a file to successfully remove all of the infected tissue and bacteria—not to mention the fact that bacteria likes to hide within the microscopic “nooks and crannies” of the canal wall!
+It can be difficult for files and treatment fluids alone to successfully remove all of the infected tissue and bacteria—not to mention the fact that bacteria likes to hide within the microscopic “nooks and crannies” of the canal wall!